 Remark 2.
 A smoother is usually obtained by combining two objects: a smoother ('SMOOTHER\TYPE') and a local solver ('SUB\SOLVE'), as specified in Tables 7-8.
 For example, the block-Jacobi smoother using ILU(0) on the blocks is obtained by combining the block-Jacobi smoother object with the ILU(0) solver object.
-Similarly, the hybrid Gauss-Seidel smoother (see Note in Table 7) is obtained by combining the block-Jacobi smoother object with a single sweep of the Gauss-Seidel solver object, while the point-Jacobi smoother is the result of combining the block-Jacobi smoother object with a single sweep of the point-Jacobi solver object.
-However, for simplicity, shortcuts are provided to set point-Jacobi, hybrid (forward) Gauss-Seidel, and hybrid backward Gauss-Seidel, i.e., the previous smoothers can be defined just by setting 'SMOOTHER\TYPE' to certain specific values (see Tables 7), without the need to set 'SUB\SOLVE' as well.
+Similarly, the hybrid Gauss-Seidel smoother (see Note in Table 7) is obtained by combining the block-Jacobi smoother object with a single sweep of the Gauss-Seidel solver object, while the point-Jacobi smoother is the result of combining the block-Jacobi smoother object with a single sweep of the smoother object with a single sweep of the smoother object.
+In the same way are obtained the $\ell_1$ -versions of the smoothers.
+However, for simplicity, shortcuts are provided to set all versions of point-Jacobi, hybrid (forward) Gauss-Seidel, and hybrid backward Gauss-Seidel, i.e., the previous smoothers can be defined just by setting 'SMOOTHER\TYPE' to certain specific values (see Tables 7), without the need to set 'SUB\SOLVE' as well.